CCurl/cccForth/README.md

 IF       (f--)             Standard IF
 ELSE     (--)              Standard ELSE
 THEN     (--)              Standard THEN
-.IF      (f--)             Simple IF, no ELSE allowed (shorter) .THEN    (--)              Simple THEN
+.IF      (f--)             Simple IF, no ELSE allowed (shorter, more human-readable) .THEN    (--)              Simple THEN
 FOR      (F T--)           Begin FOR/NEXT loop.
 Ensure that F<T (if F>T, SWAP them).
-NEXT     (--)              Increment I, jump to start of loop if I < T
+NEXT     (--)              Increment I, jump to start of loop if I < T DO       (T F--)           Begin DO loop
+LOOP     (--)              Increment I, jump to start of loop if I < T +LOOP    (N--)             Add N to I, jump to start of loop if I reaches T I        (--n)             n: Current index
+J        (--n)             n: Current index of next-most outer loop +I       (n--)             n: value to add to I
+UNLOOP   (--)              Drop top 3 entries from loop stack (unwind loop)
                      NOTE: Use IF UNLOOP EXIT THEN to break out prematurely.
-DO       (T F--)           Begin DO loop
-LOOP     (--)              Increment I, jump to start of loop if I < T +LOOP    (N--)             Add N to I, jump to start of loop if I reaches T
-                     NOTE: Use IF UNLOOP EXIT THEN to break out prematurely.
-I        (--n)             n: Current index
-J        (--n)             n: Current index of next-most outer loop +I       (n--)             n: value to add to I
-UNLOOP   (--)              Drop top 3 entries from loop stack (unwind FOR loop) BEGIN    (f--f)            Start WHILE/UNTIL/AGAIN loop.
+BEGIN    (f--)             Start WHILE/UNTIL/AGAIN loop.
-WHILE    (f--f?)
-If f==0, jump to BEGIN, else DROP f and continue.
+WHILE    (f--)             If f==0, jump to BEGIN, else DROP f and continue.
-UNTIL    (f--f?)
-If f<>0, jump to BEGIN, else DROP f and continue.
+UNTIL    (f--)             If f<>0, jump to BEGIN, else DROP f and continue.
 AGAIN    (--)              Jump to BEGIN.
-Use IF UNLOOP-W EXIT THEN to break out.
+Use IF UNLOOP EXIT THEN to break out.
-UNLOOP-W (--)              Drop top 1 entry from loop stack (unwind WHILE loop) EXIT     (--)              Exit the word immediately (don't forget to UNLOOP-<x> first if in a LOOP)
+EXIT     (--)              Exit the word immediately (don't forget to UNLOOP first if in a LOOP)

 *** STRINGS ***
 STR-CAT    ( src dst-- )   Concatenate src to dst